 The Psychology B.S. requires a third semester proficiency in a foreign language.

-As one of the premier institutions in the U.S. for the study of languages, IU Bloomington offers courses and resources in over 70 languages.
-Learn more about the foreign language requirement for a College of Arts and Sciences degree.
+As one of the premier institutions in the U.S. for the study of languages, IU Bloomington offers courses and resources in over 80 languages

 - Foreign Language and Area Studies Fellowships